Explore Our Ingredients

 Nutrients:

-A complete protein containing all nine essential amino acids, source of fibre, magnesium, iron, and B vitamins.
+A complete protein containing all nine essential amino acids, source of fibre, magnesium, iron, folate, zinc, copper, phosphorus, and manganese.

 Hazelnuts